cmstatr/cmstatr/joss-paper/paper.md

 -   Provide a consistent user interface for computing A- and B-Basis values and performing the related diagnostic tests in the `R` programming environment
--   Allow auditing of the code used to compute A- and B-Basis values
+-   Allow auditing of the code used to compute A- and B-Basis values, and performing the related diagnostic tests
 -   Enable users to automate computation workflows or to perform simulation studies